Ischemic Stroke & CT Scans: A Quick Guide

 Recovering from a left-side stroke?
 Learn key rehabilitation steps, exercises, and expert tips to regain strength, mobility, and independence.

-Limitations of CT Scans in Diagnosis
+Limitations of Brain Imaging in Diagnosis

 Can it detect all types of ischemic strokes?